 Talk About It

-- Decide on your feeding preferences and include your partner: Deciding beforehand what your feeding preferences and goals are will set you up for success.
-Including your partner if you have one will help them advocate for you when needed.
+- Decide on your feeding preferences and include your support partner: Deciding beforehand what your feeding preferences and goals are will set you up for success.
+Including your support partner if you have one will help them advocate for you when needed.